brendaleearmstrong/QAP-4-Files-BA/README.md

 ## Author

-Brenda Armstrong
-- Keyin College Full Stack Software Development Student SD10
+👋 Hi, I'm Brenda Armstrong, a Full Stack Software Development student at Keyin College (SD10).

-- Connect with me on Linkedin: https://www.linkedin.com/in/brendaleearmstrong
+- 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/brendaleearmstrong)
+- 📚 Currently learning and exploring the world of software development at Keyin College - Python, HTML/CSS, JavaScript, Github, Lucidchart, Trello, Scrum, and more...
+- 🚀 Passionate about coding, problem-solving, and building meaningful projects

+Feel free to explore my repositories and reach out!
+Let's connect and collaborate on exciting projects together. 🌟

 ## Version